-- 1. Allocation Extension (12 months maximum) - May be requested if a project phase cannot be allocated before June 30 in the fiscal year it is programmed. - 2.
-Contract Award Extension (12 months maximum) May be requested if the construction contract(s) cannot be awarded within six months of the approved allocation of funds. - 3.
-Project Completion Extension After Allocation - May be requested if, after allocation, an implementing agency finds that project completion will not occur within 36 months of the construction contract award.
+- 1. Allocation Extension (12 months maximum) - May be requested if a project phase cannot be allocated in the fiscal year it is programmed. - Contract Award Extension (12 months maximum) May be requested if the construction contract(s) cannot be awarded within six months of the approved allocation of funds. - 3.
+Project Delivery Extension at the Time of Allocation The Commission may approve extending the deadline for project delivery at the time of allocation, which includes completion of work and liquidation of funds.
+Since expenditures will be delayed along with a change in the work schedule, an expenditure extension is part of the project delivery extension.
+Requests for project delivery extensions shall be submitted to Caltrans before the allocation date. - 4.
+Project Delivery Extension After Allocation - A project delivery extension may be requested if, after allocation, the implementing agency finds that project completion will not occur within 36 months of the construction contract award.
+The extension cannot exceed 20 months for project completion and 12 months for project expenditure.